Kauai to Maui to Oahu. Explore the vast beauty of Hawaii in 15 days and the diversity of three islands.

 Oahu – Day 13

-After some time at the beach this morning, we took a short drive into the Waimea Valley to explore the Polynesian cultural center.
+After some time at the beach in the morning, we took a short drive into the Waimea Valley to explore the Polynesian cultural center.
 (Waimea means “red waters”.)
 A spiritual and wise Hawaiian elder taught us how to play Hawaiian Checkers and weaved us a “possible” ball out of palm fronds to put in our house.
 (2021 edit: We still have this ball in a bowl in our living room.
 Since our honeymoon we have had two beautiful boys and purchased our forever home.
 I’m not superstitious, but I’ll keep this lucky treasure forever.)

 We learned how to make woven bracelets from a perfectly tattooed Polynesian man.